* March Only! Free Saint Patrick Ebook Here.

 The Baltimore Catechism is based on the Council of Trent catechism.

 It teaches that even those who have merely attained the use of reason can and should receive the sacrament, and that is mainly so that the child is able to remember receiving Confirmation.

 The sacrament of Confirmation can be received even by infants, especially those in danger of death.

-What a grace to be able to receive this strength and the sacramental graces now, so that our happiness in eternity is brighter and surer; and our lives here on earth are safer and happier.
+You'll find it is such a great grace for your children to receive this strength and the sacramental graces now, so that our happiness in eternity is brighter and surer; and our lives here on earth are safer and happier.

 Be sure that your Confirmation program concurs with the traditional Baltimore Catechism questions and answers.

 Oh, and if you or your students are curious, the Catechism of the Council of Trent is not a tricky book to read.
 I found it very interesting and helpful and our high school children read it in eleventh and twelfth grade.